Dima-369/github-repo-searcher/README.md

-# GitHub Repository Searcher
+# Repository Searcher

-A command-line tool for quickly searching and opening your GitHub repositories using fuzzy search.
+A command-line tool for quickly searching and opening your GitHub and GitLab repositories using fuzzy search.

 ## Features

-- Fuzzy search through all your GitHub repositories
+- Fuzzy search through all your GitHub and GitLab repositories
+- Support for both GitHub and GitLab APIs
 - Repository caching for faster startup (30-minute expiration)
-- Visual indicators for repository types (fork/private)
+- Visual indicators for repository types (fork/private) and source (GitHub/GitLab)
 - Direct browser opening of selected repositories

 ## Installation